 Dizziness After COVID: What it is and How to Treat it

 COVID-19 has affected millions of people, and we now know the virus has long-lasting effects and lingering symptoms.
 “Long Haul” COVID is now recognized as a significant area of concern.
-Research in this area suggests as many as one in five people infected with the COVID-19 SARS Virus will have lingering symptoms, including dizziness and imbalance.
+Research in this area suggests that the COVID-19 SARS Virus can cause dizziness and as many as one in five people infected with COVID-19 will experience dizziness and imbalance as a lingering symptom.
+The length of COVID-19 related dizziness depends on many factors but the sooner the condition is treated, the better.

 It is essential to understand what may be causing symptoms post-COVID to benefit from available treatments.
 The good news is that Physical Therapists specializing in Vestibular Therapy can evaluate the cause of your post-COVID-related symptoms.
 Treatment focuses on decreasing dizziness, imbalance, and other related symptoms to allow for a return to pre-COVID levels of function.